sitcwq/INF2009-Group20-WildlifeAnalytics/README.md

 - Power supply:
   - stable 5V supply.
   - via USB to Pi or a separate USB source.
+- Raspberry Pi 5 (other devices can be used also) for dashboard

 ### 1.2 Connections